jasmine/jasmine/GOALS_2.0.md

     * argsToArray is used for Spies and matching
     * inherit is for how matchers are added/mixed in, reporters, and pretty printers
     * formatException is used only inside Env/spec
     * htmlEscape is for messages in matchers - should this be HTML at all?
-Is that Reporter responsibility?
+Is that * Matchers improvements
-* Suites need to be unit-tested
-* Remove Queue from Suite in favor of queuerunner refactoring
-* Remover Runner in favor of a top-level Suite
+  * move AddMatchers to Env & global (away from spec)
+  * make matchers unit-testable
-  * This means Env needs to `new` a `Suite` first thing
+  * write doc on how to make a matcher
-* get feature parity back on HTMLReporter

 ### Easy
-* Refactor `queuerunner` into a new object
-* xdescribe / xit make skipped specs instead of empty blocks

 ## Other Topics

 * Build - can we, should we redo the build and release process AGAIN in order to make it less arcane
+  * Want to add JSHint to build
+  * Use a standard JS/Node based concat system instead of custom Ruby?
 * Docs
   * JsDoc is a pain to host and RubyMine is pretty good at navigating.
 I say we kill it officially
   * Docco has gone over well.
 Should we annotate all the sources and then have Pages be more complex, having tutorials and annotated source like Backbone?
 Are we small enough?